rust-lang/cargo/src/doc/contrib/src/team.md

 Contributors who wish to join the team should exhibit an interest in carrying the design principles of Cargo and participate in some of the activities listed above in [Membership Expectations](#membership-expectations).

 Members may leave at any time, preferably by letting the team know ahead of time.

-### Leadership

-The team leader is responsible for coordinating the team and providing a contact point with other teams.
-The leader is selected by a vote of the existing members.

 ## Decision process